brain friendly reading

 • My Account

-Our services can be customized to fit the exact needs of your school population.
-Email or call for details.
+BFR's goal is to train teachers and provide ongoing support.
+As such, our PD services can easily be customized to fit the exact needs of your school population.

 Key Elements of K-1 BFR School Program